petrvanblokland/DesignDesignSpace/Site.md

 ~~~

 ![DesignModels2.009.png](docs/images/DesignModels2.009.png)
-*What does your design profession look like in the next 5 year?
-Or the next 20 years?
-What space is there to develop yourself and your skills?
-How can you make yourself independent from the changes in design that are likely to happens?
-Or better: how can you use them to our advantage?*
+*What does your design profession look like 5 from now?
+Or 20 years from now?
+Will your current skill set be sufficient?
+What space is there to develop yourself?
+How can you make yourself independent from the changes in design that are likely to happen?
+Or better, how can you use them to our advantage?*

 ~~~Python
 page = doc.newPage(title='How', name='how.html', template='home')